Photo by Maria Argiroudaki on Pexels.

 And this is what allows us to breathe and relax and recover from the business of life.

-We have discussed the importance of meditation and quieting our minds in the CREATRIX School before, and if you follow this link above, you can also learn how to set up your regular meditation practice right now.
+We have discussed the importance of meditation and quieting our minds in the CREATRIX School before, and if you follow this link, you can also learn how to set up your regular meditation practice right now.

 Photo by Monstera Production on Pexels.